Physico-mathematical model of open quantum systems with varying particle number: The effective Hamiltonian

 \subsection{Main result}

-In the sequel, we will build on ideas put forward in Ref.~\cite{DelleSite2024jpa}, where the same effective Hamiltonian was derived based on semi-empirical assertions, but we will follow a different, more rigorous approach; see \cref{rem:effectiveHamiltonian} below for a detailed discussion of the differences of the two approaches.
+In the sequel, we will build on ideas put forward in Ref.~\cite{DelleSite2024jpa}, where a similar effective Hamiltonian was derived based on semi-empirical assertions, but we will follow a different, more rigorous approach; see \cref{subsec:discussionEffectiveHamiltonian} below for a discussion of the differences of the two approaches.

+The following theorem constitutes the main result of our paper.
+It relies on Assumption \ref{asm:variableParticleNumber} and on the surface-to-volume ratio approximation \eqref{eq:STVR} from \cref{pro:STVR}.
+We underline, therefore, that the assertion must be understood within a first-order approximation in the effective interaction distance $\delta$, and that if one were to consider higher-order terms in \cref{eq:STVR}, then this assertion would change.

-\begin{theorem}[Effective Hamiltonian] Suppose that the surface-to-volume ratio approximation has been applied to the total system $\SFT$, and that the open system $\SFS$ satisfies \cref{asm:variableParticleNumber}.
+\begin{theorem}[Effective Hamiltonian] Suppose that the surface-to-volume ratio approximation has been applied to the total system $\SFT$, and that the open system $\SFS$ satisfies Assumption \ref{asm:variableParticleNumber}.
 Set $\varepsilon \ce N_\SFS / N$.
 Then there exists a constant $\mu \in \R$ such that

-The operator $\MSH_\seff \ce \MSH - \mu \MSN \in \LO(\MH_\SFS)$ is called the \emph{effective Hamiltonian} for the open system $\SFS$, and it holds that this form of the open system Hamiltonian is unique up to additive constants. \end{theorem}
+The operator $\MSH_\seff \ce \MSH - \mu \MSN$ is called the \emph{effective Hamiltonian} for the open system $\SFS$, and it holds that within a first-order approximation with respect to $\varepsilon$, this operator is the unique quantum-mechanical Hamiltonian of $\SFS$, up to additive constants. \end{theorem}

+Before we come to the proof of the theorem, we shall give two remarks about the interpretation of the result.

+\begin{remarks} \leavevmode \begin{enumerate}[env] \item Let us first emphasize in what sense the uniqueness statement should be understood.
+If we approximate the exact total Hamiltonian \eqref{eq:totalHamiltonian} up to an error of second order in $\delta$ using the surface-to-volume ratio approximation from \cref{pro:STVR}, and if we subsequently approximate the resulting operator up to an error of second order in $\varepsilon$ as well, then \emph{within these two first-order approximations}, $\MSH_\seff$ is the unique Hamiltonian of the open system, modulo additive constants.
+Thus, since the operator $\MSH_\seff$ is only correct up to terms of higher order, it is called an \emph{effective} Hamiltonian, meaning an \emph{approximate} one.

+\item Next, let us take a look at the parameter $\varepsilon$.
+According to \cref{asm:variableParticleNumber} the particle number $N_\SFS$ fluctuates and hence also $\varepsilon = N_\SFS / N$ will be a variable.
+This circumstance can be understood as follows: \cref{eq:effectiveHamiltonian} is an expansion of the function $N_\SFS \mapsto H_\SFT(N_\SFS)$ in terms of the variable $N_\SFS$; indeed, as we will see in the proof below, the total Hamiltonian $H_\SFT$ depends, through the \emph{reservoir's Hamiltonian} $H_\SFR$, on the particle number of the open system.
+Consequently, \cref{eq:effectiveHamiltonian} shows that, to first order, this dependency is captured by the number operator $\MSN$.
+In addition, it must be noted that even though $\varepsilon$ fluctuates, it will always---that is, for all statistical realizations of the open system characterized in terms of different particle numbers---be very small because by \cref{eq:smallMSF} the relative mean square fluctuation of $\MSN$ is negligible and hence $N_\SFS$ will be close to its very large mean value. \end{enumerate} \end{remarks}